osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ## Step 6 – Register and Configure with WLCG/OSG

-We need to register your instance and ensure it is configurated with the required meta data for the lsregistration daemon (see below).
+We need to register your instance and ensure it is configured with the required meta data for the lsregistration daemon (see below).

 1. **OSG/WLCG registration workflow:**